DaveParr/daveparr.info-V2/content/blog/introducing-the-pokedex-package-5416/index.md

 ![Pokemon by secondary type](https://dev-to-uploads.s3.amazonaws.com/i/7r4iuz9whihop7b5cjrh.png)

-Look at all those ’mons with flying as a secondary type\\!
+Look at all those ’mons with flying as a secondary type!
 The thing is that, game-wise, the *order* of the typing doesn’t matter.
 We can easily count the occurrence of a specific type in either primary or secondary position with `pivot_longer`.